Discrete Choice with Endogenous Peer Selection: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec: model} presents the model and its assumptions.
 Section~\ref{sec: equilibrum} elaborates on equilibrium behavior.
-We establish identification of the model parameters in Section~\ref{sec: identification} and conclude in Section~\ref{sec: conclusion}.
-All proofs can be find in Appendix~\ref{app: proofs}.
+We establish identification of the model parameters in Section~\ref{sec: identification}.
+Section~\ref{sec: application} presents our empirical application and we conclude in Section~\ref{sec: conclusion}.
+All proofs can be found in Appendix~\ref{app: proofs}.